Legislative Retirement System Frequently Asked Questions

 Legislators pay 15% of their gross compensation as a legislator to the LRS.
 The Legislature, as the employer, pays contributions based upon the required actuarial cost to fund the LRS.

-What happens to the money paid to the LRS?
+What happens to the money paid to LRS?

 When does service credit for a Legislator begin and end?

-Service for a legislator who takes office on or after July 1, 1975, begins on the day after his election or appointment and ends on the day of his successor's election (sooner if terminated due to death, resignation, or removal from office).
+Service for a legislator who takes office on or after July 1, 1975, begins on the day after his election or appointment and ends on the day of his successor’s election (unless sooner terminated by death, resignation, or removal from office).

 Can Legislators include PERS service with LRS service?

-No. If a legislator has service in both LRS and PERS, the service credit cannot be combined.
+No. If a legislator has service in both the LRS and the PERS system, the service credit cannot be combined.
 Upon retirement, separate benefit calculations will determine the LRS benefit and the PERS benefit.